Why Study in Japan? Here are our top 10 reasons

 2. Excellent employment opportunities for international students

-Japanese Business People Discussing Japan is the world’s 3rd largest economy and home to many famous multinational companies in the technology, automotive and manufacturing sectors.
+Japan is the world’s 4th largest economy and home to many famous multinational companies in the technology, automotive and manufacturing sectors.
 With Japanese companies being active around the world, knowledge of the Japanese language and business culture can be extremely beneficial for your future career both in Japan and abroad.
-It is well known that Japan faces demographic pressures as its population continues to shrink and age rapidly.
-This is creating great employment opportunities for international students who graduate from Japanese universities.

-There are skill shortages emerging in many industries and increasing competition amongst companies for workers who are bi-lingual and tri-lingual.
-Most companies will still require fluency in Japanese which you can attain while studying at a Japanese University.
-However, there are an ever-increasing number of jobs that do not require you to have JLPT N1 level Japanese.
+Most companies will still require fluency in Japanese, or at least strong Japanese language skills.
+You can build these alongside your general language skills while studying at a Japanese University.
+On the other hand, there are an ever-increasing number of jobs that do not require you to have JLPT N1 level Japanese.

 3. Affordable tuition fees & generous scholarships